Palue Island

-Paluʼe Island (often referred to as Palu Island) is located north of Flores Island in the Flores Sea.
+Palue Island (Palu'e: Nua Lu'a; often referred to as Palu'e) is located north of Flores Island in the Flores Sea.
 It is part of Lesser Sunda Islands.
-Paluʼe island is under the administrative region of Sikka Regency of East Nusa Tenggara province, Indonesia.
+Palue is under the administrative region of Sikka Regency of East Nusa Tenggara province, Indonesia.

 The island has an area of 39.69 km^{2} and population of 9,497 people (at the 2020 Census); the official estimate as of mid 2023 was 9,874, resident in eight mountain villages.
 There are no roads or vehicles on the island.
-Paluʼe can be reached from Maumere, the Sikka Regency capital on Flores, which takes six hours by wooden motorboat.
+Palue can be reached from Maumere, the Sikka Regency capital on Flores, which takes six hours by wooden motorboat.

-The language spoken on the island is the Austronesian language Paluʼe.
+The language spoken on this island is Palu'e, an Austronesian language, which is the native language of the Palue people.

 Rokatenda (Paluweh) volcano is located in the northern region of Paluʼe.
 The volcano erupted on August 10, 2013 and killed six people, three adults and three children.